mfreer/eufar-egads/trunk/egads/doc/source/alg_development.rst

    and units of the inputs and names of the outputs need to be altered.
 The other parameters (name, date and version of the processor; date processed) are populated automatically.

+   **Note** -- for algorithms in which the output units depend on the input units (i.e. a purely mathematical transform, derivative, etc), there is a specific methodology to tell EGADS how to set the output units.
+   To do this, set the appropriate 'units' parameter of output_metadata to 'inputn' where *n* is the number of the input parameter from which to get units (starting at 0).
+The units on the input parameter from which the output is to be derived should be set to 'None'.

 4. Definition of parameters
    In both the run and _algorithm methods, the local names intended for inputs need to be included.
 There are three locations where the same list must be added (marked in bold):